 Second hand options vary enormously in price $1,600 would likely secure a very good rifle and aperture sight combination requiring minimal immediate maintenance. $500 would likely secure a working, safe, but worn combination.
 In that case, refurbishment would be advised: a new barrel fitted for about $1,000, a sight overhaul for about $200 and some expert assistance with set up for about $300 would see you in a very competitive situation.

-A brand new, top of the line rifle and aperture sight combination, just like those used by the Commonwealth Games medalists, would cost you about $5,500.
+A brand new, top of the line rifle and aperture sight combination, just like those used by the Australian Team representatives to the World Championships, would cost you about $5,500.

 Can I use a Club rifle for an extended period?

 Yes.
 The Canberra Rifle Club has a set of high quality club rifles that may be used at Saturday club shoots.
 Depending on your intentions about acquiring your own rifle a hiring fee of $10 per club shoot may be levied.
 By law, opportunities to use that rifle at other ranges in open competitions will be very limited and it is more than likely that you will have to share the use of these club rifles with other new or prospective members.

 What other gear would I need to purchase?

 In order, you need to purchase: personal earplugs / earmuffs / hat / groundsheet.
 If pursuing the prone Target Rifle discipline as opposed to F Class a personal shooting coat and sling combination ($500 to $1000 new) is vital to improvement.
 With electronic targets you can get by without a telescope.
 However at other ranges you will require a telescope and most ‘A’ grade shooters use a telescope to judge the wind allowance by viewing mirage.

 Once you are committed to the sport then it is very likely that you will want to have your own complete set of gear in order to be relatively independent and to compete in open competition here and elsewhere.
 Again, prices vary enormously and second hand options are often the best.